Looking to dine out at the best restaurants in Yorkville, Toronto?

 Step inside the South Beach-inspired restaurant and you’ll feel like you’ve been transported to a Caribbean resort.
 The warm interior features whitewashed walls and comfy couches topped with plump pillows.

 Wish Restaurant in Yorkville has mastered the art of early morning brunch as well as late night cocktail hour.
 The kitchen focuses on serving Canadian comfort food featuring plenty of vegetarian and vegan options.
-During the cool winter months the petite patio is heated, making it one of the best Yorkville restaurants to eat outdoors year round.
+During the cool winter months the petite patio is heated, making it one of the best restaurants in Yorkville to eat outdoors year round.

 The menu offers an assortment of swanky snacks including tartare, prosecco poached pear salad and mussels steamed in dry cider.
 There’s always a house made pasta and vegan bowl but Wish Restaurant’s signature is its burger menu.
 You’re spoilt for burger options thanks to classic beef, turkey, salmon, lamb and a vegetarian black bean served with alfalfa and roasted garlic jam.